Ignatius-

 Silence greeted them.

 “Do you think it’s gone?”
 Maximus murmured, in a quivering voice.
 Anton peered around the bark of a tree while Gothalia worked to calm her racing heart.
 Anton’s eyes made out enough, from the crescent moon that barely filtered through the canopy.
 Then ran behind another tree.
-Gothalia and Maximus followed, their wide eyes, searched the area behind them before ducking behind a large moss-covered log.
+Gothalia and Maximus followed, their wide eyes searched the area behind them, before climbing over and ducking behind a large moss-covered log.

 “Don’t know.”
 Anton eventually replied.
 “It’s best we avoid it as much as we can.”